Adjectives to Describe Moods

 Gloomy

-Meaning: feeling dark and negative, hopeless, depressed.
+Meaning: feeling dark and pessimistic, hopeless, depressed.

 - Sophia couldn’t help but feel gloomy when she got the medical test results.